Doug Cunningham (American football)

 Julian Douglas Cunningham (September 14, 1945 – January 13, 2015) was an American professional football running back in the National Football League (NFL) for the San Francisco 49ers and the Washington Redskins.
-He played college football at the University of Mississippi and was selected in the sixth round of the 1967 NFL/AFL draft.
+He played college football at the University of Mississippi and was selected 145th overall in the sixth round of the 1967 NFL/AFL draft.

 Cunningham was one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.